Naman0807/daanotes/readme.md

 - Step 4: [12, 22, 11, 25, 34, 64, 90]
 - Step 5: [12, 11, 22, 25, 34, 64, 90]
 - Step 6: [11, 12, 22, 25, 34, 64, 90]

-These detailed notes should provide you with a comprehensive understanding of the topics related to the introduction, analysis, and design techniques of algorithms, as well as basic sorting algorithms.
-Each concept is explained with examples and detailed steps to help you grasp the material